|

-Plaka is fun for your parents but if you are of partying age Psiri along with Gazi are the places to
+Plaka is fun for your parents but if you are of partying age Psiri and Gazi are the places to

 be.
 Psiri does not have the carefree